pantelis-giankulidis/django/docs/intro/tutorial05.md

 (*does a particular model method return values as expected?*) while others examine the overall operation of the software (*does a sequence of user inputs on the site produce the desired result?*).
-That's no different from the kind of testing you did earlier in :doc:`Tutorial 2 </intro/tutorial02>`, using the :djadmin:`shell` to examine the behavior of a method, or running the application and entering data to check how it behaves.
+That's no different from the kind of testing you did earlier in [Tutorial 2](../intro/tutorial02.md), using the `shell` to examine the behavior of a method, or running the application and entering data to check how it behaves.

 What's different in *automated* tests is that the testing work is done for